andrearyang/andrearyang/README.md

  Currently working on:
  1. Building my digital garden: Next.js and love for biology 🪴
  2. Research with R, MATLAB, and AI/ML 🔬
- 3. Tons of software and hardware projects
+ 3. Tons of fun software and hardware projects